zobayer1/zobayer1.github.io/_posts/2021-05-08-python-flask-tutorial-day1.md

 └── tox.ini
 ```

-We are now ready to move on to the new section, creating our Flask application.
+We are now ready to move on to the next section, creating our Flask application.

-### Create a Flask application
+## **Create a Flask application**

 We will create a few files that will help to define our Flask application.